 The deacons shall meet monthly and at other times as required.
 The Senior Pastor may be the chairman or a chairman may be appointed from among the deacons.
 The quorum for deacon’s meetings shall be not less than 50% of the deacons.

-Nominations for the office of deacon shall be invited from the members two Sundays prior to the closing date as below.
-All such nominations should be in writing, signed by the nominator and nominee and in the hands of the Church Secretary not later than the day before the deacon’s meeting preceding the Annual Meeting.
-Vacancies during the year may be filled in similar manner, after two Sundays’ notice of such election has been given.
+Nominations for the office of deacon shall be invited from the members in accordance with the process determined by the Church and described in the relevant Policy/Procedure.
+Vacancies during the year may be filled in similar manner.
 The names obtaining the highest number of votes shall be deemed elected, providing that the nominee has obtained at least three-quarters of the number of members present and voting.